Meet the FIC Team

 Read Bio

 For well over a decade, Ivy has been passionately involved in curating, fostering, managing, and actively involved in a variety of intentional communities across the U.S. and Europe.
-She’s on a mission to empower others to benefit from the unique contributions that stem from the people around them.
-She is a serial entrepreneur and globe-trotter currently living a “slomad” (slow+nomad) lifestyle in and around Greece.
-Her work and projects span across industries–from being a consultant for diversity, equity, inclusion, and belonging (DEI) to travel and event planning.
+She is a serial entrepreneur and flight attendant currently living in both Philadelphia and Thessaloniki, Greece.
 She enjoys personal development of all kinds, learning new languages, cooking/baking, reading, and living her way into life’s big questions.
 Her “why” is about creating a sense of communion with people around how we develop into better human beings.

 Hide Bio